hmrc/http-verbs/README.md

 httpClient2.get(url"$url").withProxy.execute[ResponseType]
 ```

-* It uses `WSProxyConfiguration.buildWsProxyServer` which needs enabling with `proxy.enabled` in configuration, which by default is `false`, for development.
+* It uses `WSProxyConfiguration.buildWsProxyServer` which needs enabling with `http-verbs.proxy.enabled` in configuration, which by default is `false`, for development.
 See [WSProxyConfiguration](CHANGELOG.md#wsproxyconfiguration) for configuration changes.

 #### Streaming